Carlock1609/PDXCodeGuild/CliqueCapstone/notes_cap.md

     - Working on Welcome Screen picture when user not logged in **ERROR importing picture

     - Figure out the Inbox Model, How do i grab two different uses and have them direct posts to each other??
 WOnt the id's keep changing every message?

+**01.14.2020**
+    - For bottom Navbar figure outa btter way of having fixed buttom, or if im able to when the user scrolls past a certain point it scrolls with it.